 Lab-on-a-chip’s dream is to integrate into a single chip thousands of biochemical operations, using a single drop of blood from the patient to precisely diagnose potential diseases.
 As we have seen, we are currently quite far from this, but lab-on-a-chip devices are already commercialized for several single tests, such as HIV [24] or glucose detection [25].
 Point-of-care platforms are being developed for DNA testing to detect bacterial urinary tract infections and gene mutations related to thalassemia [26].

-In the coming years, lab-on-a-chip devices will certainly change our way of practising medicine.
+In the coming years, lab-on-a-chip devices will certainly change our way of practicing medicine.
 These devices promise to enhance medical care quality due to their ability to perform a complete patient diagnosis during the consultation and at the patient’s bedside.
 Moreover, lab-on-a-chip diagnosis does not require well-trained staff or advanced infrastructure.
 Thus, qualified doctors can focus only on prescribing treatment.
 The real-time diagnosis quickly providing laboratory evidence will increase the chances of survival for patients in emergency services and allow the appropriate treatment to be given to each patient.

 A complete diagnosis will greatly reduce antibiotic resistance, which is currently one of the biggest challenges of the decade.
 Moreover, the ongoing development of highly sensitive biosensors to detect biomolecules of interest is essential for diagnosing a wide range of diseases.
 The ability to perform diagnosis at a low cost will allow the detection and treatment of illnesses at an earlier stage.
-Lab-on-a-chip will offer developing countries’ population access to diagnosis and appropriate treatment without the use of rare and costly medications [27].
+Lab-on-a-chip will offer developing countries’ populations access to diagnosis and appropriate treatment without the use of rare and costly medications [27].

 Looking at recent research and products entering the market, we now can be sure that lab-on-a-chip will further change the way we do diagnostics.
 There is an increasing demand for lab-on-a-chip testing in clinical diagnosis and several devices have been commercialized for key applications such as glucose monitoring, HIV detection, or heart attack diagnostics.